How Claude Code Built This Blog - Part 1

 The Architecture

-Markdown processing: Full support for frontmatter, syntax highlighting, and tag management
+Markdown processing: Frontmatter, syntax highlighting, tag management.

-Templating system: Nunjucks templates with SCSS styling
+Templating: Nunjucks templates with SCSS styling.

-Cloudflare integration: Direct deployment to Cloudflare Pages
+Cloudflare integration: Direct deployment to Cloudflare Pages.

 const someTheme = {